Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 In this setup, your turntable has a built-in phone stage.
 So, enable your phone stage by switching the phono/line switch to the line and then, transmit the line signals from the turntable directly to the line input of the active or powered speakers.

-Turntable without built-in phono stage:ย
+Turntable without built-in phono stage:

 Setup 1: Turntable (phono signals) -> External phono preamp -> Receiver/Amplifier -> Passive speakers

-In this setup, you have a turntable without a built-in phone stage so you can use an external phono preamp.
+In this setup, you have a turntable without a built-in phone stage, so you can use an external phono preamp.
 After that, you can transmit the line level signals from the external phono preamp to the line input of the receiver and then the receiver’s output to the speakers.

 Setup 2: Turntable (phono signals) -> Receiver or Amplifier with built-in phono preamp -> Passive speakers

-In this setup, your turntable again doesn’t have a built-in phone stage and your receiver does.
-So, you need to transmit the phono signals from the turntable directly to the phono input of the receiver and then the receiver’s output to the speakers.
+In this setup, your turntable again doesn’t have a built-in phone stage, and your receiver does.
+So, you need to transmit the phono signals from the turntable directly to the phono input of the receiver, and then the receiver’s output to the speakers.

 Setup 3: Turntable (phono signals) -> Active Speakers with built-in phono stage

-In this setup, your turntable doesn’t have a built-in phone stage and your active or powered speakers do.
+In this setup, your turntable doesn’t have a built-in phone stage, and your active or powered speakers do.
 So, you need to transmit the phono signals from the turntable directly to the phono input of your active or powered speakers.

 So, these are the perfect turntable setups that you can achieve by using the exact placement and usage of signals, switches, and input terminals of your equipment.
-And with this explanation, all your questions- “Do I set my turntable to phono or line“, “Phono or line for powered speakers” and “Phono or line for Bluetooth” are answered.
-But, if you have any doubts then I am here to help you out with anything.
-Just drop a comment below and I will get back to you.
+And with this explanation, all your questions- “Do I set my turntable to phono or line?“, “Phono or line for powered speakers” and “Phono or line for Bluetooth” are answered.
+But if you have any doubts, then I am here to help you out with anything.
+Just drop a comment below, and I will get back to you.

-Well, there is one more thing that I would like to cover, many people often ask me whether their Audio Technica turntables, fluance turntables, pro-ject turntables, and other brands should be on phono or line.
+Many people often ask me whether their Audio Technica turntables, Fluance turntables, Pro-Ject turntables, and other brands should be on phono or line.

-Well, I know it has become a very long article but trust me, after reading this article alone, you won’t have any further questions related to phono and line concepts ever in your life.
+Well, I know it has become a very long article, but trust me, after reading this article alone, you won’t have any further questions related to phono and line concepts ever in your life.

 So, let’s proceed.

-Phono vs Line Sound Quality – Which one is better?
+Phono vs line sound quality – Which one is better?

 According to my tests with different turntable setups, i.e., using an internal phono preamp, an external phono preamp, or the receiver’s phono input, I concluded that the phono signals transmitted through a good quality external phono preamp always output better and more detailed sound quality as compared to a turntable with a built-in phono stage.